 The Plan suggests creating an Emergency Planning Committee whose job will be to evacuate the mountain bikers.
 There is to be a full time warden and a deputy warden and then extras hired over high fire danger periods.
 The wardens are to be supplied with vehicles and two way radios.
 All visitors are to sign in and receive fire safety training.
 That will be a really big undertaking – and are you noticing the expense here?
 Someone will have to be at every trailhead stopping all mountain bikers, checking their gear is appropriate and giving them the training.

 This article highlights the fire risks of living in the Upper Yarra Valley that makes it clear that an extra load of tourists here will make things far more difficult:

-Warburton Mountain Bike Destination – Risk Management Plan
+Warburton Mountain Bike Destination – Risk Management Assessments

-Their plan was supposed to include these risk criteria (page 4 of above document):
+Their plan was supposed to include these risk criteria: